karlroberts/sbt-web-s3/README.md

 ## Setting Descriptions

-    s3wsPrefix in s3wsUpload : Defaults to empty string "".
+    s3wsPrefix : Defaults to empty string "".
 Adds a prefix to all files when added to the s3 bucket.
 For a static website this is like putting all the files in a subdirectory of the webserver. eg

-      s3wsPrefix in s3wsUpload := "mydir/"
+      s3wsPrefix := "mydir/"

-                 will result in all the files ending up under <s3bucketname>/mydir/
+                 will result in all the files ending up under `<s3bucketname>/mydir/` Using s3wsDeleteAll will delete all files in the bucket with that prefix.

-    s3wsPrefix in s3wsDeleteAll : Defaults to empty string "".
-Adds a prefix when searching for files to delete in s3.
-Only files with that prefix will be deleted.
-Normally the prefix will be the same one used in s3wsPrefix in s3wsUpload

     s3wsIncremental : Boolean, defaults to true.
 If true only publishes the files that have changed since last time s3Upload was run.
 Normally used with s3wsSync which also deletes remote S3 files that you have